emericg/WatchFlower/README.md

 ### Supported devices

 WatchFlower has been built to be compatible with as many Bluetooth sensors as possible.
+Various new Bluetooth devices and sensors can be added to WatchFlower.
+If you have one in mind, you can contact us and we'll see what can be done!

 Checkout out this [page](docs/README.md) to get more informations about the devices currently support, and get a peek at their Bluetooth APIs.
+You can also create your own sensors and use them with WatchFlower!
+Checkout this [guide](docs/howtwo-custom-sensor.md) to learn more about the process.

+Please note that most Chinese devices have many names, usually no official manufacturer, sometimes a couple of variants potentially sold as the same base model.
+We do our best to identify them as clearly as we can.
+You can use the affiliate links below to be sure of what you are buying.

 | Flower Care | RoPot | Flower Power | Parrot Pot | HiGrow |
 | :---------: | :---: | :----------: | :--------: | :----: |